Configure WebAuthn with Device Biometrics for MFA

 Auth0 lets you specify the Relying Party ID only if you have a custom domain configured.
 If the custom domain changes, you must update the Relying Party ID.

 Since there's no deterministic way to know if a specific device was enrolled or not without challenging the user for WebAuthn, Auth0 relies on the user agent to decide what to do.
 The behavior depends on the operating system.

-On Windows, the WebAuthn platform authenticator is registered at the operating system level.
+On Windows and iOS 14.5+, the WebAuthn platform authenticator is registered at the operating system level.
 Users can enroll with one browser and login with any browser.
-If Auth0 detects that users have a Windows device enrolled, they will get the option to authenticate with Windows Hello.
-If they enrolled with that same Windows computer, they'll be able to authenticate.
+If Auth0 detects that users have a device enrolled, they will get the option to authenticate with Face ID / Touch ID / Windows Hello.
+If they enrolled with that same device they'll be able to authenticate.
 If not, it will fail, and they'll need to use another authentication method.

 On Mac, the WebAuthn platform authenticator is registered at the browser system level.
 Users will be asked to enroll with WebAuthn in each browser they use.
 If Auth0 detects that the user has enrolled from Chrome on a Mac, they will get the option to authenticate with Touch ID when they login from Chrome on a Mac.
 If they enrolled from the same Mac, they’ll be able to authenticate.
 If no, it will fail, and they'll need to use another authentication method.
 If they try to enroll from Safari in the same Mac, they will be asked to complete MFA with the other authentication method, and then prompted to enroll with Touch ID.